MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 The data that the runs generate is persisted in the database.
 If the database is maintained, you can set previous runs as baseline.

 > [!TIP]
-> If you attach an application Insights key in the admin center or NST then the log entries are also shown in the Application Insights ID.
+> If you attach an Application Insights key or connection string in the admin center for online or [!INCLUDE[server](includes/server.md)] for on-premises then the log entries are also shown in the Application Insights ID.

 ## To run a test in Single Run mode
 The following steps provide an example of how to run a PRT in Single Run mode.